What is seborrhea?

 Seborrhea is a skin disorder caused by an overproduction of sebum, an oily substance produced by the sebaceous glands which lubricate and protects the skin.
 It is reasonably common in the dog, but not the cat.
 It is characterised by the accumulation of oil and debris on the skin which leads to scaling, flaky skin.

 There are two forms of seborrhea, seborrhea sicca, which is a dry, scaly form or seborrhea oleosa, a moist oily form.
-It may also be primary or secondary.
+It can be primary or secondary.
 Primary seborrhea is an inherited condition, seen most often in Persian cats, secondary seborrhea is associated with a number of underlying diseases or conditions such as parasites, Cushing’s syndrome, diabetes, hyperthyroidism, poor diet, food or inhalant allergy.
-Secondary seborrhea is the most common type of seborrhea found in cats.
+The most common type of seborrhea in cats is secondary.

 Secondary bacterial or yeast infections (Malassezia) can occur in affected cats due to excess sebum and/or self-trauma, which can provide an ideal environment for these infections to take hold.

 Symptoms vary depending on the type of seborrhea.

 - Itching may or may not be present depending on the underlying cause.